-NRICH has been invited to lead a series of six linked face-to-face PD days for teaching staff at the Evelina Hospital School, London.
-These will take place during the academic year 2018-19 and focus on developing rich mathematical curriculum-linked resources for their pupils.
+NRICH is leading a series of six linked face-to-face PD sessions with teaching staff at the Evelina Hospital School, London.
+These are taking place during the academic year 2018-19 and focus on developing rich mathematical curriculum-linked resources for their learners.

 Session 1: Monday 3rd September 2018

 In session 1, we explored the stated aims of the school mathematics curriculum and compared them with the additional expectations represented by the rope model

 for teaching mathematics, especially the focus on developing positive attitudes towards mathematics as well as the importance of nurturing resilient learners.

 The session focused on the fluency aspect of the curriculum, exploring four NRICH activities from across the key stages, and identifying ways to adapt them for pupils and students attending a school in a hospital setting:

 To use one of the above activities with pupils in conjunction with the Teachers' Resources.

 Then to make notes to supplement the existing Teachers' Resources for the task, which reflect supporting the additional needs of pupils in a hospital setting.